UrsStb/DN13-DN1-fiber-photometry-analysis-group-allocation-of-drinking-data/README.md

 The analysis pipeline expects:

-Doric fiber-photometry exports in CSV format.
+1. Doric fiber-photometry exports in CSV format.
-Behavioural scoring files in XLSX format containing manually scored HTR frame indices and optional scorer annotations.
+2. Behavioural scoring files in XLSX format containing manually scored HTR frame indices and optional scorer annotations.

-File paths and experimental conditions are specified in the configuration section of the group-analysis script [or: in the accompanying manifest, if you moved them to a separate manifest file].
+File paths and experimental conditions are specified in the configuration section of the group-analysis script.

 Raw experimental data are not included in this repository.

-Fiber-photometry analysis
+## Fiber-photometry analysis

 Recordings contain a 405-nm reference channel and a 465/470-nm glutamate-sensitive iGluSnFR channel.